josiahbjorgaard/aws-hpc-tutorials/content/02-aws-getting-started/_index.md

 Specifically, you learn how to:

 - Sign in to the AWS Management Console and explore it.
-- Deploy the AWS ParallelCluster API and the Pcluster Manager stacks.
+- Deploy the AWS ParallelCluster API and Pcluster Manager stacks if not attending an AWS hosted even.

-You can proceed to the next stage of the workshop once the preparation completed and the stacks deployed.
+You can proceed to the next stage of the workshop once the preparation completed.

 <!-- Total cost to run this lab is expected to be less than **two dollars should you run it on your own or company account** if the guide is followed as discussed, in one sitting, and including the deletion of all resources outlined through the guide. -->